-It's true!
-I passed all three sections of the NCIDQ exam on my first try, 1 week before the due date of my first baby last Spring!
+It's all been such a blur, and I've barely had time to digest how proud I am of myself to be NCIDQ Certified.
+But it's true!
+I passed all three sections of the NCIDQ exam on my first try, one week before the due date of my first baby last Spring!

 And I am thankful to Qpractice for providing a study framework that was not only manageable but flexible to my specific needs.
-I did it all in nine weeks, so it's not too late for you to get started!
-Here's how I did it:
+I did it all in nine weeks, so it's not too late for you to get started! — Qpractice graduate Sarah Campernel

 Procrastination No More!

-After graduating with my Masters in 2007, I chose a less conventional path for my career as an interior designer.
-I took a job teaching part time at a local college right after graduation.
+After graduating with my Master's in 2007, I chose a less conventional path for my career as an interior designer.
+I took a job teaching part-time at a local college right after graduation.
 This left my professional practice experience at about 2/3 time.
-I worked for an innovative small architectural firm where I was the only interior designer.
+In addition, I worked for an innovative small architectural firm where I was the only interior designer.
 So I didn't have many resources to help me prep for the exam.

 I'm really good at procrastinating.
-Especially when it comes to large commitments like having a baby or taking the NCIDQ exam.
+Especially when it comes to significant commitments like having a baby or taking the NCIDQ exam.
 As a woman in her mid-thirties, I figured it was about time to take the plunge and procrastinate no more!

 All or Nothing (Let's Do This)

 I guess I've always been an “all or nothing” kind of girl when I'm faced with a challenge.
 All hands on deck!
 Make it happen!
-Failure is not an option! (feel free to insert your cliché motivational phrase here:)
+Failure is not an option! (feel free to insert your cliché motivational phrase here)

 I felt that I had to register for all three sections of the exams at once.
-If I had to commit to this challenge three times instead of once, I would lose steam and probably take another several years to do it.
-Plus, I knew that finding time to study after the baby was here was not going to happen….for a very long time!
+I knew if I had to register for the exams separately at some point down the road, I would lose steam and probably take another several years to complete the whole process.

 Qpractice to the Rescue